 The Perito Moreno glacier is a popular landmark in Patagonia, located in the Argentinian Los Glaciares National Park, a UNESCO World Heritage site.

-From our interesting facts about Patagonia, this one is a very special one.
-Unlike most glaciers in the world, Perito Moreno is growing in size instead of receding.
+From all our interesting facts about Patagonia, this one is quite unique and rare because unlike most glaciers in the world, Perito Moreno is growing in size instead of receding.
 The precise scientific reasons why glaciers like Perito Moreno are receding are not yet fully understood by glaciologists.

 Perito Moreno is also very accessible.
 We fulfilled our Elsa fantasy and hiked across Perito Moreno as part of a tour wearing crampons.
-Walking on the ice of this giant glacier is an experience we’ll never forget and one we truly recommend to travellers visiting Patagonia.
+Walking on the ice of this giant glacier is an experience we'll never forget and one we truly recommend to travellers visiting Patagonia.

 Largest colony of Magellanic Penguins in the world